press photo 1 - right click "Save Linked File to...."

 “It's definitely music for today, streamlined yet atmospheric...a listener hears the rare but gratifying combination of lyricism and cutting-edge music."

-David Occhipinti is a composer, guitarist, and a long-standing contributor to the Canadian music scene.
-David’s musical accomplishments have earned him two Chalmers Arts Fellowships, as well as multiple JUNO nominations for his work as a recording artist.
-His critically acclaimed album Forty Revolutions was nominated in 2007; Duologue, in collaboration with saxophonist Mike Murley, in 2003.
-David has also performed on other JUNO nominated recordings.
+David Occhipinti is a composer and guitarist whose music crosses borders from jazz and improvised music, into contemporary classical music and beyond.
+David has received two Chalmers Arts Fellowships, as well as multiple JUNO nominations for his work as a recording artist.
+Among his nominated recordings are his critically acclaimed album Forty Revolutions in 2007; and Duologue, in collaboration with saxophonist Mike Murley, in 2003.

-Camera, (2012) is a recording that features David’s chamber music compositions and guitar improvisations.
-It was heralded by his mentor, Jim Hall as: “an absolute gem… his writing is unique, his playing is completely original and stunning… an absolute work of art!"
+David’s Camera Ensemble released Camera Lucida, in 2025, which has eight tracks that feature chamber music compositions along with improvisational elements.
+Camera, (2012) was the first recording with the ensemble, and was heralded by David’s mentor, Jim Hall as: “an absolute gem… his writing is unique, his playing is completely original and stunning… an absolute work of art!"

 David has performed and toured across Canada, the U.S., Europe, and Japan.
-He has performed Canadian premieres of works by Steve Reich and Gabriel Prokofiev.
 David has been based in Toronto for most of his career, but during the 1990s he also spent some time studying in New York City with Jim Hall, and three years living in Italy.

 Quotes: